Toglefritz/flutter_splendid_ble/README.md

 device.

 **Initiating a Connection**
-To connect to a BLE device, you will use the `connect` method provided by the Flutter BLE plugin.
+To connect to a BLE device, you will use the `connect` method provided by the Flutter Splendid BLE plugin.
 This method requires the address of the device, which is usually obtained from the discovery process.

 - *deviceAddress*: The address of the BLE device you wish to connect to.
 This is a unique identifier for the BLE device.
-Note that this address is handled differently by Android/Windows/Linux devices compared with iOS and MacOS devices.
+Note that this address is handled differently by Android/Windows/Linux devices compared with iOS and macOS devices.
 On the former set of operating systems, BLE devices are identified by their Bluetooth MAC addresses.
 However, on Apple devices, a BLE peripheral is instead identified by a unique UUID value.
 This value is not only unique per BLE device, but also unique per Apple device.
 In other words, the same Bluetooth peripheral discovered by two different Apple devices will have two different UUID identifiers.
+This is an important point to keep in mind if your Flutter app stores the BLE device address in a backend service.
+If this is the case, care should be taken while designing the system to keep in mind the fact that, for iOS and macOS devices, that identifier is not the same for different devices.

 **Connection State Updates**
 Once the connection attempt has been initiated, the connect method will return a stream that emits the connection state updates.
 You should listen to this stream to receive updates and handle them accordingly.

-- *onConnectionStateUpdate*: A callback function that will be called with the new connection state whenever it changes.
+- *onConnectionStateUpdate*: A callback function that will be invoked with the new connection state whenever it changes.

 **Error Handling**
 It is important to handle any exceptions that may occur during the connection attempt.
-This could be due to the device being out of range, the device not being connectable, or other reasons.
+This could be due to the device being out of range, the device not being connectable, or many other reasons.

 **Example**